koelling/amplimap/docs/usage.rst

 the working directory.
 These include:

 -  ``reads_parsed/stats_samples.csv``: Sample statistics - number of
-   read pairs matching expected arms per sample, etc.
+   read pairs matching expected primers per sample, etc.
 -  ``reads_parsed/stats_reads.csv``: Read statistics - number of reads
    per probe per sample, number of UMIs per probe per sample, etc.
 -  ``bams/``: BAM files with aligned reads
 -  ``stats_alignment/stats_alignment.csv``: Alignment statistics for
    each sample - number of read pairs and unique UMI groups aligning in the expected location, etc.
--  ``reads_parsed/``: unknown arm files - sequences from the start of reads that didn’t match any of the expected primer sequences.
-Will only include data for the first 10,000 read pairs with unknown arms.
+-  ``reads_parsed/``: unknown primer arm files - sequences from the start of reads that didn’t match any of the expected primer sequences.
+Will only include data for the first 10,000 read pairs with unknown primer arms.
 - ``versions/`` and ``versions.yaml``: a set of files providing the version numbers of various tools used for the analysis.

 In addition, the ``analysis`` directory will contain